 The Departments of Film and Creative Writing and Modern Languages offer promising candidates the opportunity to carry out research in one of the most dynamic institutions in Britain.

 We give all possible support to our researchers, developing the resources available at the University and encouraging an active postgraduate environment for the exchange of information and concepts.

 You may also be interested in comparing this programme to the Film Studies Audio-Visual PhD which allows students to produce a 30,000 word thesis and a 60 minute documentary film.

 Find out more about our Film Studies postgraduate opportunities at our Virtual Open Day event on Friday 16 October from 13:00 - 15:00.
 Find out more.

 “The University of Birmingham gave me a strong moral compass and the confidence to create projects, in my case films, geared toward social change.
 Many academic institutions can give you a degree, but what Birmingham gave me was a world-class academic experience that allowed me to research and teach amongst students, faculty, and staff who care about learning.”

 The Departments of Film and Creative Writing and Modern Languages share a vibrant and fast-growing postgraduate community that is closely associated with B-Film: The Birmingham Centre for Film Studies.

 This offers an exciting and eventful research environment for postgraduate students.

-The Department of Film and Creative Writing has a vibrant and fast-growing postgraduate community.
-The Department draws on the research interests and projects of our staff in postgraduate teaching and on contributions from staff in allied Departments at University of Birmingham.
+The Departments draw on the research interests and projects of our staff in postgraduate teaching and on contributions from staff in allied Departments at University of Birmingham.